FCCPC Monitoring Rising Fuel Prices Amid Middle East War

 Deji Elumoye in Abuja

-The Federal Competition and Consumer Protection Commission (FCCPC) on Thursday reacted formally to the rising cost of fuel across the country, saying it is closely monitoring the impact of the ongoing United States-Israel war against Iran on petrol prices and other consumer goods in Nigeria.
+Federal Competition and Consumer Protection Commission (FCCPC) on Thursday reacted to the rising cost of fuel across the country, saying it is closely monitoring the effect of the ongoing United States-Israel war against Iran on petrol prices and other consumer goods in Nigeria.

-It, therefore, warned business firms against exploiting the situation to the detriment of Nigerians.

-He explained that petrol prices have a ripple effect on many consumer goods and services and the commission will not tolerate unjustified price hikes.
+Bello explained that petrol prices had a ripple effect on many consumer goods and services, and the commission will not tolerate unjustified price hikes.

 Bello stressed that the commission was working closely with regulators in the petroleum sector to ensure compliance with prevailing price trends.

-He stressed that the President Bola Tinubu-led government at the centre had recorded “massive economic gains” in the past two years, and the FCCPC would ensure that external shocks do not translate into consumer exploitation.
+He stressed that the President Bola Tinubu government had recorded “massive economic gains” in the past two years, and FCCPC would ensure that external shocks did not translate into consumer exploitation.

-Bello also revealed that investigations had confirmed that no fewer than six airlines exploited Nigerians during the 2025 Yuletide travel period.
+Bello also revealed that investigation had confirmed that no fewer than six airlines exploited Nigerians during the 2025 yuletide travel period.

 He said the commission had concluded investigations into the hike in ticket prices and would soon publish its final report.

-According to him, the findings could lead to sanctions as well as refunds to affected passengers.
+According to him, the findings can lead to sanctions as well as refunds to affected passengers.

 The FCCPC boss said the move was part of the commission’s mandate to ensure fairness in the market place and protect consumers from exploitative practices.

-He further disclosed that telecommunications, energy and financial technology sectors account for the highest number of consumer complaints in the country.
+He disclosed that telecommunications, energy, and financial technology sectors accounted for the highest number of consumer complaints in the country.

-Bello explained that issues related to electricity supply, digital lending platforms, telecom service charges and bank transactions dominate the complaints received by the commission.
+Bello explained that issues related to electricity supply, digital lending platforms, telecom service charges and bank transactions dominated the complaints received by the commission.

-“In major cities like Lagos, Abuja, Ibadan and Kaduna, most of the complaints we receive border on fintech, energy and telecom services, and also banks.”
+He said, “In major cities like Lagos, Abuja, Ibadan and Kaduna, most of the complaints we receive border on fintech, energy, and telecom services, and also banks.”

 According to him, FCCPC is working to ensure that electricity distribution companies deliver the promised service levels, particularly under the band-based tariff system.